aoijs/documentation/guide/begin/parsers.md

 #### Where to use

-You can use the embed error functions inside all functions they have message or error message field in it.
+You can use the embed-errors functions inside all functions they have message or error message field in it.
 Among users the following functions:

 * [$sendMessage](../../functions/usdsendmessage.md)
 * [$channelSendMessage](../../functions/usdchannelsendmessage.md)